island-is/island.is/libs/content-search-indexer/README.md

 } from '@island.is/content-search-indexer/types'

 export class MyCustomImporterService implements ContentSearchImporter {
-  doSync(options: SyncOptions): Promise<SyncResponse | null> {
+  async doSync(options: SyncOptions): Promise<SyncResponse | null> {
-    // ... do external request here and map your data
+    // ... perform an external request here and map your data

-    // you can opt out of a sync request by having your importer return null if (!needToSync) {
+    // Returning null indicates opting out of a sync request. if (!needToSync) {
       return null
     }

     return {
       add: [], // <-- includes data to be imported of type MappedData[]
-      remove: [], // <-- includes an array of elasticsearch ids (as strings) to be removed }
+      remove: [], // <-- includes an array of Elasticsearch IDs (as strings) to be removed }
   }
 }